JDEVLab99/Game-of-the-goose/README.md

 # Game-of-the-goose
-Program that runs the goose game written in C #
+Program that runs the goose game